Categories

 Standing 531 meters above sea level on the peak of Moiwayama (Mt.
 Moiwa in English), the observatory deck boasts a breathtaking view of the streets of Sapporo and the forested mountains southwest of the city.
 Many people come to the observatory deck thru the Mount Moiwa Ropeway before sunset, so be sure to arrive in advance to get the best vantage point for taking photos.

-To get there, take Sapporo streetcar to Ropeway Iriguchi station from Susukino (one way fare is 200 yen and travel time is about 25 minutes).
+How to get to Moiwayama Observatory Deck: Take Sapporo streetcar to Ropeway Iriguchi station from Susukino (one way fare is 200 yen and travel time is about 25 minutes).
 From there, take the free shuttle bus to get to the lower ropeway station.

 mother and child taking a photo